shaanlabs/BookHive/README.md

 > "A library is not a luxury but one of the necessities of life." – Henry Ward Beecher

-Welcome to **solid-octo-eureka** – the Library Management System that even your librarian would high-five you for!
+Welcome to **BookHive** – the Library Management System that even your librarian would high-five you for!
 This Django-powered project is your one-stop solution for managing books, members, borrowings, and overdue reminders, all wrapped in a modern, user-friendly dashboard.
 Whether you're a code newbie or a seasoned dev, this repo is here to make your life easier (and maybe a little more fun).

 ---